-Modern day Lyon attractions are its food, light festival and industry.
-It is a city however where old meets new.
-As you wander through the tree lined streets, you’ll certainly feel the history that resonates through this beautiful city.
+Lyon is a city where old meets knew.
+As you walk through the tree lined streets, you’ll certainly feel the history that resonates through this beautiful city.
 If you’re visiting Lyon France, Roman ruins should be on your mind.

 Notably, it was settled as early as 44BC and eventually became the administrative capital for Gaul (France) and Germany.
 Additionally Lyon housed the imperial mint.
 Many leaders also visited the city during their reigns.